silverbulletmd/silverbullet/docs/Markdown/Footnotes.md

 - client/codemirror/footnote.ts
 ---

 SilverBullet supports footnotes in two flavors: classic **reference-style** footnotes and **inline** footnotes.
-Both are rendered as a small widget in [[Live Preview]] and show their content on hover.
+Both are rendered as a small widget in [[Feature/Live Preview]] and show their content on hover.

 # Reference-style footnotes
 A reference uses `[^label]` and is paired with a definition `[^label]: body` somewhere in the same page.
 Labels can be any string without whitespace or `]`.